The-Chaos-Consortium/chaos-and-conquest/docs/README.md

 *Based on* Errant by Ava Islam and Kill Jester Publishing, LLP.
 Errant is published under Creative Commons (CC-BY-SA 4.0).

-Copyright © 2023 The Chaos Consortium, Alexander Gomez
+Copyright © 2023 The Chaos Consortium LLC, Alexander Gomez